predkambrij/easeRead/README.md

 Here you are.
 You can study and when you completed simple click Rebuild and you can start again if you want.

+### Behind the scenes: How does it work?
+* This software requires list of most frequent words in language used in a book (currently hardcoded for English).
+The included list (res/freq.csv) was copied from http://www.wordfrequency.info.
+* The software will check for book at location res/book.txt

+Processing procedure:
+* book.txt will be tokenized and each word will be checked for frequecy of occurance and rank according of freq.csv.
+* You can set thresholds "Min Rank" (how big is your current vocabulary) and minimum number of occurance of each word.
+After that you can check the list of words from book starting from rank you specified.
+* You can check which words according of your filter are present in Anki (import great shared decks from https://ankiweb.net/shared/decks/) - the software searches for pattern of used in 4000 Essential English and Oxford Picture Dictionary).
+* Tag words according of your filter with (currently hardcoded) "bCram" - that enable you to make Filtered Deck.

+TODOs / known issues:
+* it wasn't tested on other platform than Linux Mint yet
+* some actions (In Anki, Not in Anki) may take quite a lot of time (up to half of minute if you have 30000 cards) - it should be progress bar or optimized
+* field "To learn" doesn't consider known words in Anki yet (just information showing - "Tag with #bCram" button won't tag words you know)
+* try to consider part of speach of each word or phrase (like "looking for", "is working") for normalization ("is working" -> work; don't split "looking for")
+* try to get better coverage of words in a book (they are lost during checking with most frequent words because they aren't normalized)
+* if you want to generate cards which aren't exist in Anki yet, you have to create deck "book - bCram generated" in advance